Celebrating humanitarian research, teaching and learning

 Explore our map showing the locations of our staff and students around the world.

-"One of the best things about HCRI is the fantastic people it brings together – amongst our students, researchers, teachers, support staff and clinical colleagues, there is a really wide spectrum of skills and strong spirit of collaboration."Dr Nat O'Grady / Postgraduate Research Director, Pathway Lead for MSc IDM & Lecturer in Human Geography and Disaster
+"One of the best things about HCRI is the fantastic people it brings together – amongst our students, researchers, teachers, support staff and clinical colleagues, there is a really wide spectrum of skills and strong spirit of collaboration."Dr Nat O'Grady / Postgraduate Research Director & Lecturer in Human Geography and Disaster

 Our novel research configuration combines the expert insights of leading researchers in both applied medicine and humanities, in partnership with non-governmental organisations and other collaborators.